| When the link to this site was first sent to me for comment

 Therapeutic Jurisprudence, http://www.therapeuticjurisprudence.org,

+and law professor University of Puerto Rico.
 Since several years I use this website as a learning

 tool with my students of Victimology in the Criminology degree of